The High Triple: Susten - Grimsel - Furka

 • Destination: Andermatt

-The three-pass ride over Susten, Grimsel and Furka is considered a classic in road cycling and is a real challenge for ambitious recreational cyclists.
+The High Triple ride over Susten, Grimsel, and Furka is considered a classic in road cycling and is a real challenge for ambitious recreational athletes.

-The route starts with a first highlight: from Andermatt, it leads through the impressive Schöllenen Gorge down to Wassen - past steep rock faces, the rushing Reuss and the legendary Devil's Bridge.
-The first ascent follows through the Meiental up to the Susten Pass.
-The view of the Steingletscher glacier makes every bend worthwhile.
-Once at the top, a panoramic descent to Innertkirchen awaits.
-After a short flat section, the second ascent begins: bend by bend, the route climbs through wooded terrain up to the Grimsel Pass.
-The Grimselsee lake invites you to pause for a moment and, with a bit of luck, you might spot marmots between the rocks.
+The route starts with a first highlight: From Andermatt, it leads through the impressive Schöllenen Gorge down to Wassen – past steep rock walls, the roaring Reuss River, and the legendary Devil's Bridge.
+The first climb follows through the Meien Valley up to the Susten Pass.
+The view of the Steingletscher makes every turn worthwhile.
+At the top, a scenic descent awaits to Innertkirchen.
+After a short flat section, the second climb begins: Curve by curve it goes through forested terrain up to the Grimsel Pass.
+Lake Grimsel invites for a short pause, and with some luck, marmots can be seen among the rocks.
 Pass two out of three is done!
-In Gletsch, the final ascent to the Furka Pass follows - a classic Alpine pass.
-The landscape is rough, barren and impressive.
-Shortly before the top of the pass, you pass the iconic Hotel Belvédère.
-After the top of the pass, sweeping views of the Ursern Valley open up.
-The famous James Bond curve from the film Goldfinger awaits in one of the following hairpin bends.
-From here, the route leads rapidly downhill via Realp and the valley floor of the Ursern Valley back to Andermatt.
+In Gletsch follows the final climb to the Furka Pass – a classic among Alpine passes.
+The landscape is rough, barren, and impressive.
+Shortly before the pass summit, the iconic Hotel Belvédère is passed.
+After reaching the summit, expansive views open into the Ursern Valley.
+In one of the following hairpin bends, the famous James Bond Curve, known from the movie Goldfinger, awaits.
+From here, the route heads rapidly downhill, through Realp and the Ursern Valley floor, back to Andermatt.

 Good to know